GvP school

 CVQ

-After the CCSLC program, students can stream into the first two CVQ-levels (CVQ 1 and CVQ 2).
 The Caribbean Vocational Qualification (CVQ) program is secondary vocational education, based on practical and competency-based education and competency-based examinations.
 The CVQ is an award that represents the achievement of a set of competencies which define core work practices of an occupational area.
 CVQ students are expected to demonstrate their competence in attaining the occupational standards of their CVQ, organized in units of study.
 Students are assessed and judged on each unit and a judgment is made as to whether the student is ‘competent’ or ‘not yet competent’.
+The CVQ system also focuses on socialization for citizenship, for example: Behaviors necessary to ensure teamwork and cooperation, Effective interpersonal skills, Proper work ethic, and Occupational health and safety.

-• Commercial Food Preparation & Cookery
+• Food Preparation & Cookery

 • General Construction